HOME GR/OWN Projects

 There are many other great ideas and potential projects.
 Please contact us if you have ideas for HOME GR/OWN.

 For more details on HOME GR/OWN's general goals, please review Milwaukee's sustainability plan, ReFresh Milwaukee.

 HOME GR/OWN Partnering in the Community:

-- Representation on Institute for Urban Agriculture & Nutrition Steering Committee
+- Past representation on Cooperative Institute for Urban Agriculture & Nutrition Steering Committee & Initial Board of Directors

 - Coordinating vacant lot rehabilitation efforts with the Mayor Barrett's Strong Neighborhoods Plan & NIDC.

-Second row: ; (l) aerial of tree holes at SET/HACM Cherry Court Community Garden before tree planting; (m) Pumpkin carving at HG-Outpost Pumpkin Patch at Sunshine Park, 10/24/15; (r) City's 1st RainShed built by UW County Extension - MKE's own open source design by UWM School of Architecture & Urban Planning
+Second row: (l) aerial of tree holes at SET/HACM Cherry Court Community Garden before tree planting; (m) Pumpkin carving at HG-Outpost Pumpkin Patch at Sunshine Park, 10/24/2015; (r) City's 1st RainShed built by UW County Extension - MKE's own open source design by UWM School of Architecture & Urban Planning.

-Bottom row: (r) Mayor Tom Barrett talking to Walnut Way Blue Skies Landscaping work crew during park construction; (m) 2nd & Nash Nigella orchard park; (r) 38th & Clark's Scholars Park from the air
+Bottom row: (r) Mayor Tom Barrett talking to Walnut Way Blue Skies Landscaping work crew during park construction; (m) 2nd & Nash Nigella Community Orchard; (r) 38th & Clark's Scholars Park from the air.